-- services, particularly tourism and industries like transport systems that cluster around tourism.
+- services, particularly tourism and industries like transport that cluster around tourism.
 Services contribute around two-thirds of gross national product in most Pacific island countries and account for a growing share of employment,

 - agriculture, fish, fish products, and forest products.
 Food products account for around 30 per cent of Pacific island country merchandise exports, and fish and fish products are among Pacific island countries' top merchandise exports.
-Applying relevant standards can help to facilitate trade and access global supply chains by ensuring the quality and safety of products to consumers, and
+Applying relevant standards can help facilitate trade and access to global supply chains by ensuring the quality and safety of products to consumers, and

 - academic, professional and technical qualifications.
 Developing credible frameworks for recognising qualifications is a key to increasing regional labour mobility.

 The members of PACER Plus have agreed to capacity building on technical regulations, standards and conformity assessment procedures.
 This is on at least an equivalent scale to Australia's other FTAs, including the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).